SamuelMathieu-code/LaScaMolMR.jl/README.md

 ## Example

-For a QTL dataset composed as follows :
+For a QTL dataset composed as follows with a single file :

 ```
 base/folder
-├── exposureA.txt
-├── exposureB.txt
-└── exposureC.txt
+└── all_explosures.txt
 ```

 With example data composed like this (tab separated) :